RobTillaart/MCP_ADC/README.md

 For AVR it is technically possible to optimize the **swSPI_transfer()** function by using direct port manipulation.
 How to can be seen e.g. in the library.
 - https://github.com/RobTillaart/FastShiftInOut
+However the performance of the ADC is best around 2 MHz so not implemented.
+IN fact the SWSPI has gotten a conditional delayMIcroseconds(1) for faster CPU's to prevent the sampling speed to become too fast.
+2MHz seems to be optimum - issue 26.

 Another performance idea is to have functions that samples one channel multiple times in a tight loop within one transaction.